Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ----------------------- [Show Boat Speed] ----------------------

 ► Description:
-  Displays current ship speed next to the inventory weight widget at the bottom left of the screen.
+  Displays current ship speed when controlling a boat.
+Colors change according to speed.
+  - In the **New** UI layout
-  If the Alternate UI Layout is used, this indicator is displayed above the main sailing widget.
+    - The speed indicator is displayed above the main sailing widget.
 If Minimal Status Effects is installed, the speed indicator moves with the main widget.
+  - In the **Old** UI layout
+    - The speed indicator is displayed next to the inventory weight widget at the bottom left of the screen.
   When going forward, only the speed value is displayed.
   When going backwards, "R" is displayed before the speed value.
-  The speed counter only shows when controlling a boat.
-  Colors change according to speed.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.